psychotimmy/picomz-80k/README.md

 \*

-**All versions**
+### All versions

-If the Pico's green led (or RC2014 RP2040 VGA card's white led) is flashing quickly (200ms between flashes), this means that a USB keyboard has not been connected or recognised via a terminal emulator.
+If the Pico's green led (or the RC2014 RP2040 VGA card's white led) is flashing quickly (200ms between flashes), this means that a USB keyboard has not been connected.

-If the Pico's green led (or RC2014 RP2040 VGA card's while led) is flashing slowly (1s between flashes), then your microSD card cannot be read.
+If the Pico's green led (or the RC2014 RP2040 VGA card's white led) is flashing slowly (1s between flashes), then your microSD card cannot be read.

-If either of these error conditions occur, the emulator will not display the monitor prompt until the problem is resolved.
+If **either** of these error conditions occur, **the Pico MZ will not display the monitor prompt until the problem is resolved.**

 To find a file to load from the microSD card, use the F1 key to browse its contents forwards, F2 to go backwards.

 ## Brief developer notes

-The current Pico SDK 2.2.0 master branch (latest stable) works with Pico MZ version 3.0.0
+Pico MZ version 3.0.0 works with the current Pico SDK 2.2.0 master branch (latest stable)

-(Pico SDK 2.1.x works with releases 1.1.0 to 2.0.1 of Pico MZ-80K/A. Earlier releases use Pico SDK 1.5.1)
+(Pico MZ versions 1.1.0 to 2.0.1 work with Pico SDK 2.1.x.
+Earlier releases use Pico SDK 1.5.1)

-### Release chronology
+### Release highlights

 Release 1.1.0 introduced Pico 2 support.